pingcap/docs/sql-statements/sql-statement-show-character-set.md

 ## MySQL compatibility

 The usage of this statement is understood to be fully compatible with MySQL.
-However, charsets in TiDB may have different default collations compared with MySQL, the details can be found in [Compatibility with MySQL](/mysql-compatibility.md).
+However, charsets in TiDB may have different default collations compared with MySQL.
+For details, refer to [Compatibility with MySQL](/mysql-compatibility.md).
 Any other compatibility differences should be [reported via an issue](/report-issue.md) on GitHub.

 ## See also